Weekend Getaway in Eastern Iowa

 My high beams wash over the curves of Jackson County's country roads, bouncing off hand-painted signs in the overgrown grass: "Keep Going … You're Almost There."
 Asphalt turns to gravel, which turns into a cow pasture dubbed a parking lot by another wooden sign.
 We hop in line by a cattle gate and wait for Marvin to arrive.
 He packs us shoulder to shoulder in an open-air trailer behind his John Deere tractor for a bumpy ride through the woods.
 Then a clearing emerges.
 Codfish Hollow, they call it.
 But Wonderland feels more fitting.
 It's a meadow of flickering lights and barns.
 The old farmhouse has been converted into an art gallery, and a stage in the airplane hangar-like barn has hosted Dawes, Norah Jones, Counting Crows and other national acts.

 One-off destinations like Codfish Hollow have long drawn day-trippers to Iowa's far-east elbow: The state's largest public park for caving.
 Mississippi River vistas.
 The Field of Dreams Movie Site.
 (Ready to feel old?
-The film is 30 years young in 2019.)
+The film was released in 1989.)
 But now Cedar Rapids and Dubuque have caught up, with lively cultural and dining scenes that make the region more weekend-able than ever.
 Pick a city to explore—or add a day to see them both—and use these tips to road-trip through the land between them.

 Iowa's second-biggest city has long had a reputation for food-namely, the smell of Cap'n Crunch wafting from a Quaker Oats plant.
 But in the wake of devastating flooding in 2008, diverse eats have sprung up across the city, even spreading into nearby towns.